ozfortress/ozfortress_docs/docs/rules/ahh.md

 !!! danger "Server Region Rules"
     AHH staff reserve the right to select the server to ensure the best competitive environment for the match if an agreement cannot be reached.
 Players should always attempt to resolve server-related issues amongst themselves before escalating to the admin team, as the default rulebook server will likely be selected in order to avoid wasting time.
 Matches are to be played on Sydney serveme.tf servers by default.

+### 6.2.
+Server or Map Issues/Crashes
+In the event teams experience significant server or map issues, teams should contact AHH staff via their Captains Discord match channel.
+Alternative providers can be used if absolutely needed, especially for ping/routing related issues.